girishpotdar/girishpotdar/README.md

 - 👋 Hi, I’m @girishpotdar
 - 👀 I’m interested in Operating Systems, Cloud and programming.
-- 🌱 I’m currently learning Python, Win32 API and COM (Component Object Model)
+- 🌱 I’m currently learning Python, Win32 API and COM (Component Object Model) using C++.
 - 💞️ I’m looking to collaborate on Software Developement and Cloud.
 - 📫 How to reach me ?
 Email me at girishpotdar41@gmail.com